Lessons From My Dogs: When Loss Comes Suddenly, A Tribute to Stash

 I assumed the issue with Stash was a disk in her neck, causing her immobility on all four legs.
 Of course, we couldn’t rule out a tumor either.
 The vets were unable to tell from x-rays and urged me to have an MRI.
 They called the neurologists in Richmond to advise we might be coming.

 It was only with great reluctance that I made the appointment.
 The MRI was expensive and Stash would have to be under anesthesia; could I do this to her?
-Should I do this for a fourteen-year-old dog with a heart condition?
+Should I do this for an older dog?

 We drove to Richmond on Thursday, leaving Sparkle behind.
 I had not known whether to bring Sparkle or not, thinking she might offer moral support for Stash, but also it might prove difficult.
 When Sparkle refused to go, odd in itself, my decision was made.
 It would turn out for the best, for Stash and I would have this one last road trip together alone.
 Stash, unlike Sparkle, loved the car.
 She loved standing up on the armrest between the driver’s seat and passenger seat, looking forward as if hoping she could take a turn at the wheel instead of me.
 While she could no longer do this, she lay in the back seat on the outfitted dog bed and went quickly and deeply to sleep.
 She didn’t care that she was going to have an MRI—she was riding in the car.